 To ensure we develop a school community which is nurtured at all possible opportunities to thrive, we work closely with the Lancashire Early Help Offer.
 We strive to embed fantastic practice from across the county that is helping to ensure that the right families get the right support at the right time.
 This provides a solid foundation for the way we support children, young people and families in our school community.

 In conjunction with Lancashire Police, Northern Primary School is involved in a national initiative called “Operation Encompass”.
 The purpose of Operation Encompass is to safeguard and support children and young people who have been involved in, heard or witnessed a domestic abuse incident.

 Following an incident, children will often arrive at school distressed, upset, worried and unprepared.
 Operation Encompass aims to ensure that appropriate school staff are made aware early enough to help and support children and young people in a way that means they feel safe and included.

 This is a valuable initiative that means we can help and support children and their families within our school when they need us most.

-You can find out more information by visiting the Operation Encompass website (click the button below) or by contacting the Operation Encompass leads - Mrs J Marr or Mrs A Ewens at school.
+You can find out more information by visiting the Operation Encompass website (click the button below) or by contacting the Operation Encompass leads - Mrs Ewens or Mrs Melvin at school.